Skip to Main Content

 MLA Citations for AI

-In March 2023, MLA provided guidance for citing responses from ChatGPT or output from another generative AI tool.
+MLA has provided guidance for citing and paraphrasing output from generative AI tools, including ChatGPT.

 Format: